 6. Permitting Requirements for Tier 1 and Tier 2 Solar Energy Systems a.
-All Tier 1 and Tier 2 Solar Energy Systems shall be permitted in the entire town and in any zoning district which may hereafter be adopted.
+All Tier 1 and Tier 2 Solar Energy Systems (with a design capacity up to 1 MW) shall be permitted in the entire town and in any zoning district which may hereafter be adopted.